Solar Expansion Tanks

 Solar Expansion Tanks are one of the most important components of any solar heating system.
 Most system installed in North America fail to use proper sized expansion tanks or proper high temperature rated tanks.
 Most installers tend to use tanks designed for hydronic heating which requires about 1/4 the size and operates on a much lower temperature.
 This posses a substantial liability and will ultimately cause the solar system to fail well before its uses full life.

 Zilmet is one of the worlds only solar expansion tanks designed specifically for Solar Heating applications.
 Made in Italy, the tanks use a high temperature bladder that can withstand temperatures up to 130 C (270 F).
-The Solar-Plus range is a well suited product for all solar heating systems, especially with when using high temperature solar vacuum tubes. he membrane of the Zilmet tanks is specially designed for solar evacuated tube heating panels, and can withstand mixture of glycol up to 60%.
+The “Solar-Plus” range is a well suited product for all solar heating systems and is installed on every Thermax Extreme Solar Pool Heater.
+The membrane of the Zilmet tanks is specially designed for high temperature solar heating panels and can withstand mixture of glycol up to 60%.

 Purpose of an expansion tank:

-Stagnation: A properly designed solar heating system must be able to stagnate (over heat) and do it often.
+Stagnation: A properly designed solar heating system must be able to stagnate (overheat) and do it often.
 A system that is not able to handle stagnation will result in quick failure.
-In fact stagnation is the "off switch" in a solar system and most controllers will force stagnation at 120 C (250 F) or less to avoid damage to pumps and seals.
-Stagnation often occurs when the amount of solar energy exceed the demand energy plus the energy stored in the storage tank.
+In fact, stagnation is the "off switch" in a solar system and most controllers will force stagnation at 120 C (250 F) or less to avoid damage to pumps and seals.
+Stagnation often occurs when the amount of solar energy exceeds the demand energy plus the energy stored in the storage tank.
 This can happen during holidays or when a pump fails such as a power outage.

-When a system goes into stagnation, the pump shuts down so that the hot liquid only remains in the solar collector.
+When a system goes into stagnation, the pump shuts down so that the hot liquid only remains in the solar collector’s manifold.
 The collectors may quickly reach a temperature of 210 C (410 F).
 This temperature is above the boiling point of any glycol mixture and causes the glycol to boil and turn to steam.
 The steam has a much greater volume than the liquid and increases the pressure of the closed loop system.
 An expansion tank must be able to accommodate the steam volume by accommodating this increased volume inside it's tank.
 If designed properly for the number of collectors a solar heating system should be able to stagnate for days with out any damage.
-In fact proper certified solar collectors such as SunRain Tz58 1800 30R must pass a 30 day test of 100% stagnation to ensure the collectors can with stand the heat before they are approved.
+In fact, proper certified solar collectors such as SunRain TZ58 1800 30R our our Thermax Extreme Flat Plate Collectors must pass a 30 day test of 100% stagnation to ensure the collectors can with stand the heat before they are approved.

 Note: using proper solar glycol is very important.
 Most glycol can not withstand the extreme temperature of stagnation and quickly break down.
 Solar glycol is completely vaporizable meaning no liquid remains in the collector header under stagnation & it is rated for temperature exceeding 450 F.